Skip to content

 In the case of research assistants (RAs), an arrangement is made with the research advisor(s) to provide project funds for tuition and stipend.
 The research advisor(s) will notify the BE Student Office each semester about the funding source, so that appointments can be processed.

 A research assistant is an employee of the Institute and is required to devote full time to the research project, at the very minimum during normal working hours, with the exception of the time spent in scheduled lecture or laboratory classes for which the student is registered.
-Specific details concerning work hours and duties and the scheduling of vacations should be arranged with the faculty supervisor.
+Specific details concerning work hours and duties will be explicitly stated in the financial appointment letter sent to student once appointment is processed.